syncthing/syncthing-macos/README.md

 # Introduction

-`syncthing-macos` project is a [frugal](https://en.wikipedia.org/wiki/Frugality) [native](https://en.wikipedia.org/wiki/Native_(computing)) macOS Syncthing tray application bundle.
-It bundles its own syncthing instance and wraps [Syncthing](https://syncthing.net), making it behave more like a native macOS application and less like a command-line utility with a web browser interface.
+`syncthing-macos` project is a [frugal](https://en.wikipedia.org/wiki/Frugality) [native](https://en.wikipedia.org/wiki/Native_(computing)) macOS [Syncthing](https://syncthing.net) tray application bundle.
+It bundles its own Syncthing instance and wraps Syncthing background process, making it behave more like a native macOS application and less like a command-line utility with a web browser interface.

 Features include:

- * Open the Syncthing WebGUI from the tray in your system preferred browser.
+ * Open the [Syncthing WebGUI](https://docs.syncthing.net/intro/gui.html) from the tray in your system preferred browser.
  * Optionally starts on login, so you don't need to set up Syncthing as a service.
  * Tray icon syncthing status indicator.
  * Retina ready icons for the Application bundle and status tray.